Tyrique Jones leads No. 25 Xavier over Lipscomb 87-62

+CINCINNATI (AP) — For the first time this season, No. 25 Xavier got to use its entire bench.

-CINCINNATI (AP) — Tyrique Jones had his fourth double-double of the season, Paul Scruggs scored 15 points, and No. 25 Xavier recovered from its first loss by beating Lipscomb 87-62 Saturday.
+Tyrique Jones had his fourth double-double of the season, Paul Scruggs scored 15 points, and the Musketeers recovered from their first loss by beating Lipscomb 87-62 Saturday.

-The Musketeers (7-1) were coming off 70-65 loss to Florida in the championship game of the Charleston Classic.
+The Musketeers (7-1) were coming off a 70-65 loss to Florida in the championship game of the Charleston Classic.
 Jones averaged 14 points and 10 rebounds during the tournament and kept up his dominance back at home.

 Jones finished with 14 points and 10 rebounds, leading a surge late in the first half that put Xavier in control.
 Naji Marshall scored nine consecutive points for Xavier in the second half and finished with 13 as the Musketeers piled up a season high in points.